antoniamgolab/iDesignRES_transcompmodel/docs/src/manual/quick-start.md

 # Quick start

-In the following, you will find an explanation of how get the TransComp model to run.
+In the following, you will find an explanation of how to get the TransComp model to run.

-## Prequisits
+## Prerequisites

-Make sure you have Julia installed and a suitable solver for optimization problem (for example, [Gurobi](https://www.gurobi.com/)).
+Make sure you have Julia installed and a suitable solver for optimization problems (for example, [Gurobi](https://www.gurobi.com/)).

-Clone the repository. and
+Clone the repository and add the package:

 ```julia
 add TransComp